Chart Color Schemes

 Ooralea shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's university qualification rate is 19.2%, significantly lower than Australia's average of 30.4%.
-Bachelor degrees are the most common at 14.4%, followed by postgraduate qualifications (2.7%) and graduate diplomas (2.1%).
-Vocational credentials are prevalent, with 41.0% of residents aged 15+ holding them, including advanced diplomas (7.3%) and certificates (33.7%).
-Educational participation is high, with 31.7% currently enrolled in formal education.
+The area's university qualification rate is 19.2%, significantly lower than the Australian average of 30.4%.
+Bachelor degrees are the most common, at 14.4%, followed by postgraduate qualifications (2.7%) and graduate diplomas (2.1%).
+Vocational credentials are prevalent among residents aged 15+, with 41.0% holding such qualifications, including advanced diplomas (7.3%) and certificates (33.7%).
+Educational participation is high, with 31.7% of residents currently enrolled in formal education, including 11.8% in primary, 7.8% in secondary, and 6.2% in tertiary education.

 Frequently Asked Questions - Education